fjohngomez/AcademyOrganizer/TierList.md

 #### Backend

-- [ ] Write a route to add a new campus
+- [C] Write a route to add a new campus
 - [ ] Write a route to add a new student

 Congrats!
 You have completed your third vertical slice!
 Make sure to `commit -m "Feature: Add Campus and Student"` before moving on.